JTN22/Android-App-Development/Home Mortgage Interest App/README.md

    - Loan term (10, 20, or 30 years, converted to months)
    - Initial loan principal
    These values are saved using **SharedPreferences**.
-3. On the second screen, retrieve the saved values and compute the total interest using the formula:
+3. On the second screen, retrieve the saved values and compute the total interest using the formula: Total Interest = (Monthly Payment × Number of Months) − Initial Principal
 4. Display the result along with an image (`ten.png`, `twenty.png`, or `thirty.png`) that matches the selected loan term.

 **⚙️ Conditions:**